 A view is an HTML file capable of being loaded into an

-iframe element within the tags application, specifically through the Data Collection UI.
+iframe element within the tags application, specifically through the Platform UI and Data Collection UI.
 The view must include a script provided by the extension and conform to a small API in order to communicate with the application.

 The most important view file for any extension is its configuration.
 See the section on extension configurations for more information.